DORIA Glass Globe Pendant Lamp

-Other versions: These globe lamps were made in many forms and sizes; the small glass balls are used for ceiling lights, wall lamps, sputnik chandeliers, even as a table lamp.
-The big version (like this one) exists in different sizes and was also made with a brass bar instead of a cord.
+Other versions: This DORIA glass globe pendant lamp exists in many forms and sizes.
+The small glass balls are used for flush mounts, wall lamps, sputnik chandeliers, even as a table lamp.
+The big version (like this one) exists in several sizes and was also made with a brass bar instead of a cord.

-These lamps, all with similar crystal glass were a big success for the company and were produced during the 1960s and 1970s.
+These lamps, all with similar crystal glass were a big success for the company and were produced during the 60’s and 70’s.
 The glass balls were not only produced in amber and clear glass, but also completely in clear glass as you can see below.
-Also a version in dark amber exists.
+Other versions: dark amber glass, red, white and so on.

 Links (external links open in a new window)